Why Do I Feel Like the Outsider in My Family?

 estranged relatives

 When people are excluded or forgotten, the effects can sometimes echo through later generations.
 The outsider may unconsciously represent those who were pushed outside the family circle before them.
-Many people feel a deep sense of connection to family members whose stories were never fully told.
+Some people experience a deep, often unconscious connection to family members whose stories were never fully acknowledged.

 The Emotional Cost of Being the Outsider